LockedGamingGitHub/Gem-Collector/README.md

-this is for a proect, might still work on it when it is due
+this is for a project, might still work on it when it is due.